-- Condemn, call for the immediate cessation of SGBV, and demand protection for civilians from all forms of sexual violence. - Request Secretary-General reports on country situations to include information on sexual violence, factual data and analysis of problem, and disaggregated data as to gender and age of victims. - Request the development of mission-specific strategies and plans of action for preventing, protecting from and responding to sexual violence, including training of security forces. - Name perpetrators and incidences of grave violations. - Condemn the use of sexual violence as a tool or weapon of warfare. - Reiterate that there is no impunity for SGBV and underline the need for justice and accountability.
+- Condemn, call for the immediate cessation of SGBV, and demand protection for civilians from all forms of sexual violence. - Request the development of mission-specific strategies and plans of action for preventing, protection and responding to sexual violence, including training of security forces. - Request Secretary-General reports on country-specific situations to include sexual violence, disaggregated data as to gender and age of victims, factual data and analysis of problem. - Name perpetrators and incidences of grave violations. - Condemn the use of sexual violence as a tool of warfare. - Reiterate that there is no impunity for SGBV.
+Underline the need for justice and accountability for victims of SGBV through discipline and punishment.

-- Call for strict compliance with the rules of IHL and human rights law and urge the prosecution of perpetrators. - Demand parties to armed conflict take appropriate measures to refrain from all forms of sexual violence, and to adopt concrete protection/prevention measures to end sexual violence, including training troops, enforcing military discipline, upholding command responsibility, vetting past perpetrators. - Adopt sanctions against those found responsible for sexual violence, as articulated by Security Council Resolution 1820 (2008). - Refer to the ICC under chapter VII, if the State is not party to Rome Statue. - Assert the importance of women's participation in all processes related to ending sexual violence in conflict, including peace talks.
+- Call for strict compliance with the rules of IHL and human rights law and urge the prosecution of perpetrators. - Demand parties to armed conflict take appropriate measures to refrain from, prevent, and protect all persons from all forms of sexual violence, and to adopt concrete protection/prevention measures to end sexual violence, including training troops, enforcing military discipline, upholding command responsibility, vetting past perpetrators. - Adopt sanctions against those found responsible for sexual violence, as articulated by Security Council Resolution 1820 (2008). - Refer to the ICC under chapter VII, if the State is not party to Rome Statue. - Assert the importance of women's participation in all processes related to ending sexual violence in conflict, including peace talks.